EricLam404/promptpedia/README.md

 # Promptpedia

 Welcome to Promptpedia, a creative platform for discovering, creating, and sharing AI prompts.
-This web application leverages Next.js for its frontend, MongoDB for data storage, the Gemini AI API for prompt and tag generation, and Tailwind CSS for styling.
+This web application leverages Next.js for its frontend, MongoDB for data storage, the GeminiAI API for tag generation, and Tailwind CSS for styling.

 ## Table of Contents
 - [Features](#features)